rj9911/React_Basics/README.md

 understanded the syntax of JSX same as HTML.

 # Props & JSX
+Here we hv seen components in one page only.

 To add multiple things like we hv to add component name Priyam many times to add Priyam mny times in function App.
 We need to add different name by passing only one component name in Function App.
 This can be done by using props.
 When You write curly brackets then JS starts